Course Guide

 11 | Long Hole

 The only par five on the course.
-Club selection from the tee is all important to avoid the cross ditches and cinder road.
+Club selection from the tee is important to avoid the cross ditches and cinder road.
 Most people lay up, but the big hitters may take on the ditches and road.
-The green, less receptive than any other, is set against the splendid backdrop of North View.
+The green, less receptive than any other.

 13 | Hope Grant